 42. History Channel’s Pawn Stars

 Open to the public, the Gold & Silver Pawn Shop is a working pawn shop where the History Channel films its hit TV show Pawn Stars.
-There is no cost to park or to browse inside.
+There is no cost to park or browse inside.
 Fans appreciate a first-hand look at where stars Rick Harrison, Corey, and Chumlee film the highly popular show.

 43. The Arts Factory